Troy weight: Pennyweight (dwt)

 The pennyweight symbol is dwt.
-One pennyweight weighs 24 grains and 20 pennyweights make one troy ounce.
+One pennyweight weighs 24 grains, and 20 pennyweights make one troy ounce.
 Because there were 12 troy ounces in the old troy pound, there would have been 240 pennyweights to the pound (mass) – just as there were 240 pennies in the original pound-sterling.
-However, prior to 1526, English pound sterling was based on the tower pound, which is 15/16 of a troy pound.
+However, prior to 1526, the English pound sterling was based on the tower pound, which is 15/16 of a troy pound.
 The d in dwt stands for denarius, the ancient Roman coin that equates loosely to a penny.
 The symbol d for penny can be recognized in the form of British pre-decimal pennies, in which pounds, shillings, and pence were indicated using the symbols £, s, and d, respectively.

 Troy grain

 There is no specific 'troy grain'.
-All Imperial systems use the same measure of mass called a grain (historically of barley), weighing exactly 64.79891 milligrams.
+All Imperial systems use the same measure of mass called a grain (historically of barley), each weighing 1/7000 of an avoirdupois pound (and thus a little under 65 milligrams).

 Mint masses

-Mint masses, also known as moneyers' masses were legalized by Act of Parliament dated 17 July 1649 entitled An Act touching the monies and coins of England.
+Mint masses, also known as moneyers' masses, were legalized by Act of Parliament dated 17 July 1649 entitled An Act touching the monies and coins of England.
 A grain is 20 mites, a mite is 24 droits, a droit is 20 perits, a perit is 24 blanks.

-Scottish system

-In Scotland, the Incorporation of Goldsmiths of the City of Edinburgh used a system in multiples of sixteen.
-(See Assay-Master's Accounts, 1681–1702, on loan from the Incorporation to the National Archives of Scotland.)
-There were 16 drops to the troy ounce, 16 ounces to the Scottish troy pound, and 16 pounds to the stone.
-The Scots had several other ways of measuring precious metals and gems, but this was the common usage for gold and silver.

-The Scottish pound was 7,716 grains, but after the union of Scotland with England, was reduced to 7,680 grains.
-This divides to 16 ounces, each of 16 drops, each of 30 grains.
-The reduction made the ounce and grain equal in mass to the English standard.